openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 On UNIX, GNU Screen is a utility that i cannot live without.
 I know many console users share the same point of view with me.

 What is GNU Screen? it is a terminal multiplexer and you can run multiple console-based applications simultaneously.
 The best part of it is that you can leave it running on remote machines and come back to pick up your console sessions.
-Itâ€™s like VNC or Remote Desktop but for UNIX console.
+It’s like VNC or Remote Desktop but for UNIX console.
 As you know that on UNIX if you run something on a shell and you got disconnected from it then your sessions will also stop.
 All work will be gone. (...)

-â€
+”

 ### For Developers and Programmers

-â€œ
+“

         [Petr Baudis: brmd: A Case for POE](http://log.or.cz/?p=156)